 Much of the validation here cannot be automated, especially regarding the quality of the input documentation text.
 However, at the point of hand-over there are checks which can be made specifically to guarantee that at least the structural and documentary information carried in the upstream modeling artefacts is consistent and complete/present.

-[Jon – Please expand here!]
+The production framework should export from the model for availability in documentation, all available information about the model at a class level and relevant mappings to previous versions of the DDI standard and to support transformations to bindings e.g. RDF mapping.
+For functional views, sufficient information to describe the purpose and intended usage of the view should be provided.

 Hand-Over to Bindings Production (5)